zanzo420/vs-ghostwriter/ghostwriter/README.md

 Build
 =====

-If you wish to build from the source code, you will need either Qt 4.8 or Qt 5, available from <http://www.qt.io/> if you are on Windows, or in your Linux distribution's repository.
-If you're on MacOS you'll need Qt5.5 from brew.
+If you wish to build from the source code, you will need Qt 5, available from <http://www.qt.io/> if you are on Windows, or in your Linux distribution's repository.
+If you are on MacOS you will need Qt5.5 from brew.

 This documentation assumes you already have the source code unzipped in a folder.